Glossary of terms…

 An Annual Percentage Rate (APR) is a measure of the total cost of a loan, expressed as a nominal yearly rate.
 Think of it as an aggregate of all loan-related costs—interest (of course), but also certain closing costs and any mortgage insurance.
 The logic: if some of the closing costs you pay when you close on your mortgage are loan-related, you should consider these costs in addition to the interest that you pay when assessing the total cost of a loan and comparing one loan to another.

 When it comes to the APR, the devil is in the details.
-For the whole story, please take a look at
+For the whole story, please take a look at this pdf.

-And if you want to peek under the hood and tinker with the math behind an APR, check out
+And if you want to peek under the hood and tinker with the math behind an APR, check out this pdf, too.

 An appraisal is a professional opinion of the value of the home you are buying.
 Your lender will order the appraisal from an independent, licensed appraiser.
 The appraisal is the most time-consuming step in the loan process.
 We will let you know the date by which we need to order your appraisal.
 Expect to pay a deposit equal to the anticipated cost when we order it.
 Although the appraisal report technically belongs to your lender, we will provide a copy to you as soon as we receive it.

 An assumption of mortgage is a transfer of liability from one borrower to another on an already-existing loan.
 When permitted, an assumption allows a buyer to take over the seller’s mortgage.
 Although most fixed rate mortgages must be paid upon the transfer of title, FHA, VA and Oregon State Bond loans often allow for an assumption under specific circumstances.

 We have a lot more information in this pdf.